Military For Sale By Owner: Is It Worth It?

 But, as a member of the military, you should have access to a legal assistance office at your military installation.
 With free legal counsel at your disposal, you'll have support for one of the most difficult aspects of a FSBO sale.

-Research shows that FSBO homes sell for an average of 5.5% less than those sold with a listing agent.
-This potentially negates the 2.5–3% FSBO sellers save on commission — plus some.
+FSBO homes sell for an average of $55,000 less than those sold with a listing agent.[1]

 Military FSBO sellers, in particular, need to devote time and resources to prepping for a sale since military buyers won't have time to take on a fixer-upper, and those using a Veterans Affairs (VA) loan aren't permitted to purchase a home requiring significant repairs.

-FSBO can be stressful.
-For most home sellers, it's worth it to pay an expert real estate agent to handle this work on their behalf.
+You'll have to market your listing, host showings, evaluate offers, and file a lot of legal FSBO paperwork.
+And that sale process can be stressful.
+For most home sellers, it's worth it to pay an expert real estate agent to handle the work.

-A Zillow study found that though 36% of home sellers try to sell FSBO, most lose patience and eventually get the help of a realtor.
-Only 11% of successful home sales are FSBO.
+Many home sellers try to sell FSBO, then eventually get the help of a realtor.
+Only 6% of successful home sales are FSBO.[1]

 With orders to report to your new installation by a certain date and only 10 days of permissive leave to situate your new housing there, service members don't have time to try and fail at a FSBO sale.

-Plus, if you are currently deployed, it's nearly impossible to handle a FSBO sale long-distance.
-And asking your spouse to do that on top of their current solo responsibilities may be too much to handle.
+Plus, if you're currently deployed, it's nearly impossible to handle a FSBO sale long-distance.
+And asking someone else to do it may be too much for them to handle.

 For example, you may think your home has real hardwood floors when they're actually laminate.
 When the buyer finds out, they may come back to you for a credit to make up the difference in value.